-For each element departure, another element is automatically generated and inserted in the system.
-Thus, the average arrival rate per bucket is $\frac{n}{m}$, since the arrival rate is n and there are m buckets.
-Therefore, in the fluid model, we model a constant average arrival rate per bucket of $ch = \lim{n \to \infty} \frac{n}{m}$.

-Consider a finite number of buckets.
-When arriving elements use a uniformly-distributed hash function, they hash into each bucket at a rate equal to the average rate of $\frac{n}{m}$.
-However, since we consider in the fluid model an infinite number of buckets, the uniformly-distributed hash function translates to a continuous uniformly-distributed hash function.
+In addition, as in the other models, element departures trigger element arrivals.
+Note that in the continuous model, the average arrival rate per bucket is $\frac{n}{m}$, since the arrival rate is n and there are m buckets.
+Therefore, in the fluid model, we model a constant average arrival rate per bucket of $ch = \lim{n\to\infty} \frac{n}{m}$.
+Likewise, in the continuous model, when arriving elements use a uniformly-distributed hash function, they hash into each bucket at a rate equal to the average rate of $\frac{n}{m}$.
+In the fluid model, since we consider an infinite number of buckets, a uniformly-distributed hash function is not well defined.
 By extension, and for simplicity, we will define such a function as one that enables the same arrival rate of ch to all buckets.

-Furthermore, we will define the average number of memory accesses per element a such that it is valid at any time t, thus we call it the hashing rate.
-We will also assume that the hash values are independent from the bucket occupancy, i.e. that the hashing rate of a is valid given any bucket size.
+Furthermore, we will define the average hashing rate per element a such that it is valid at any time t.
+We will also assume that elements may not use hash functions that pick with higher probability buckets with lower occupancy, i.e. that the average hashing rate limit of a is valid given any bucket size.
+Thus, if one tenth of the buckets are empty, a uniform hash will find one tenth of its buckets empty as well.
+Of course, an element might still decide to enter a bucket with lower occupancy with higher probability.

-Model Alternatives - In general, to model system scaling, we would be interested in using the discrete finite model, and then in studying how its solution scales with n.
-However, given the complex interactions between the n elements, this model often prove intractable.
-Therefore, we will use the fluid model in these cases, and will most often not be able to prove convergence of the discrete finite model to the fluid model.
+Model Alternatives - In general, to model system scaling, we would be interested in using either the discrete or continuous finite models, and then in studying how their solution scales with n.
+However, given the complex interactions between the n elements, these models often prove intractable.
+Therefore, we will use the fluid model in these cases, and will most often not be able to prove convergence of the discrete or continuous models to the fluid model.
 Likewise, we will not always prove convergence of the differential equations to the fixed-point solutions.
 This is, of course, a limit of our analysis.

-On the other hand, for the single-choice hashing scheme (Section 3), we provide a full analysis with both models, and prove that the limit of the discrete finite model behaves indeed like in the fluid model.
+On the other hand, for the single-choice hashing scheme (Section III), we provide a full analysis with the three models, and prove that the limit of the discrete and continuous finite models behaves indeed like in the fluid model.
 In simulations, we will also show that the scaled systems converge fast to their fluid model.
-We refer to [13] for a more complete discussion of the sufficient conditions for the convergence to the fluid-limit fixed-point solution.
+We refer to [12] for a more complete discussion of the sufficient conditions for the convergence to the fluid-limit fixed-point solution.